haideralipunjabi/haideralipunjabi.github.com---old/resume.md

 * Showcased photographs at an Art, Photography and Literature event **Clicks, Lines and Verses** at [Tyndale Biscoe and Mallinson School, Srinagar](http://tbmes.org/) in August 2015
 * Showcased photographs at an Art and Photography exhibition **Clicks & Strokes** at [Tyndale Biscoe and Mallinson School, Srinagar](http://tbmes.org/) in August 2017
 * Showcased photographs at a Photography exhibition organised under 'Valley Weekends' at Nigeen Club in December 2017
+* Showcased photographs at a Photography exhibition **FRAMES** at [Zero Bridge Fine-Dine Restaurant & Cafe](https://facebook.com/ZeroBridgeFineDine), in December 2017

 ## Education
 * [Tyndale Biscoe School](https://tbmes.org/) (2004 - 2017)